Campbell’s Covered Bridge

 Life in the Dark Corner Before Campbell’s Covered Bridge

 Looking at maps from the time, it’s no wonder that the people of the Dark Corner were so isolated.
-Crisscrossed by numerous creeks and rivers, the rural communities that dotted the Dark Corner had very little contact with each other.
-Safe crossings were few and far between, so traveling through the region took a 25 mile round trip and a full day complete.
+Crisscrossed by numerous creeks and rivers, the rural communities that dotted the landscape had very little contact with each other.
+Safe crossings were few and far between, so traveling through the area required a 25 mile round trip and a full day to complete.

 At the turn of the 20th Century, a concerted effort to connect the rural communities of northern Greenville county began.
 Roads were built and four bridges were constructed in hopes of connecting the region.
 Only one of these bridges survives today.

-Campbell’s Covered Bridge, built by Charles Irwin Willis in 1909, is not only the last of the Dark Corner bridges still standing today, but it’s also the last historic covered bridge remaining in South Carolina.
+Campbell’s Covered Bridge, built by Charles Irwin Willis in 1909, on land owned by Alexander Campbell.
+It’s not only the last of the Dark Corner bridges still standing, but it’s also the last historic covered bridge remaining in South Carolina.

 Today we tend to romanticize covered bridges, but when people still traveled by foot, horse, or wagon covered bridges were a practical and welcome sight.
 The cover kept rain and snow off the bridge deck making the bridge much safer to traverse in poor weather.